qbap/a7-ios7-downgrader/README.md

 ## Support

-We now have a Discord server where you can get help with this project
+We now have a [Discord server](https://discord.gg/WQWDBBYJTb) where you can get help with this project.

-You can join with this discord invite link https://discord.gg/WQWDBBYJTb

-If for some reason that invite link does not work, please contact [wilm271](https://t.me/wilm271) on telegram
+If, for whatever reason, that invite link does not work, please contact [wilm271](https://t.me/wilm271) on Telegram.

 The Discord server is strictly for Semaphorin support only.
 Please don't bring personal issues into our server.